ChinmayPillai/Multi-Particle_Force_Simulator/README.md

 Run Code after specifying the following variables within the code:

-time_step (lower=>more accurate): Steps size of discretising time (in seconds) - Force considered constant during and Output given at each time step
+time_step (in seconds)(lower=>more accurate): Steps size of discretising time - Force considered constant during and Output given at each time step

-t_final: Time till which system is made to evolve
+t_final (in seconds): Time till which system is made to evolve

 Engine: Specify whether to simulate Gravity or Electrostatic force, taking the other to be negligible [either GravitySim() or ElectroStaticSim()]